vihar-s1/Python-Image-Editor/README.md

 Resizing image button also available. <br><br>

+The <b>resource_path</b> is defined so that when the project is compiled into a .exe file, the images are not needed to be explicitly provided.
+On running the executable, it extracts the additional files/folders into the system's temporary folder.
+The <b>resource_path</b> checks this for temporary folder and if it exists, it returns base path as the temp folder, otherwise, the current folder is returned as the base folder for the additional files/folders.

 ### App.py
 Extends <b>AppFrame.py</b> and implements the button on-click actions and scale-sliding actions for various features opened through the menu buttons.